thinkspill/ScienceBoilerplate/README.md

 and modified to call the correct control and trial methods.

-The only call that needs to retain the actual arguments of the method under refactor are those in the experimentReport call, due to the use of variable arguments everywhere else.
+The only call that needs to retain the actual arguments of the method under refactor are those in the `experimentReport` call, due to the use of variable arguments everywhere else.

+The `experimentReport` method will return the results of each experiment and if they matched.